 Are you pregnant?

-Yes.
+If you answered "yes."
 You're not eligible to donate during pregnancy.
-Wait at least 6 weeks after your child is born before giving blood.
+Wait at least six weeks after your child is born before giving blood.

 Have you donated blood in the last 56 days?